 Edie Weinstein, LSW wrote, “Addiction is characterized by inability to consistently abstain from the craving, as seen in impaired behavioral control, dysfunctional emotional responses, diminished recognition of significant problems with one’s behaviors and with interpersonal relationships….. ”

 Because such people have not learned other ways to feel good, they become dependent on their anger.
 They’ll often create a crisis or look for jobs & relationships which provide the rush of excitement they ‘need’.
 They may look for ways to be offended & opportunities to pick fights – pouring more fuel on the fire – creating conflicts wherever they go.
 (MORE….)

 • As with substance addicts, people who needs a daily anger “fix” can get antsy & irritable or lethargic & bored – when it’s not available.
 They feel mental tension & physical discomfort, so that when the craving is finally satisfied, they experience some relief.
 It becomes a vicious cycle – the more the brain wiring is reinforced, the more the anger-produced chemicals are strengthened

 Such people need intensity, so their anger takes on an all-or-nothing pattern, & catecholamine neuro-transmitters are released, causing a blast of kinetic energy, but the relief is short-lived, often followed by a nasty emotional hangover, creating more problems than it solves

 ▪️AGGRESSIVE anger (direct)

 The attacks are the result of focusing so strongly on our own personal needs & wounds.
-In this state we’re oblivious to consequences (narcissistic lack of empathy), so we’ll act out, causing trouble
+In this state we’re oblivious to consequences (a narcissistic lack of empathy), so we’ll act out, causing trouble

-Being anti-social / bad attitude : finger-pointing, ignoring people’s feelings, open defiance, prejudice, stealing, stirring up trouble, unfair punishments, wearing clothes or symbols associated with violent behavior, willful discrimination….
+Anti-social / having a bad attitude : finger-pointing, ignoring people’s feelings, open defiance, prejudice, stealing, stirring up trouble, unfair punishments, wearing clothes or symbols associated with violent behavior, willful discrimination….